hnordquist/INCC6/readme.txt

 6.17 (6.0.17) Oct 27, 2016  ************
 hoping
+***  The SDT stripchart feature on the report dialogs
 ***  Acquire params and items build up on the in-memory maps during mass transfers
      DB state is good though, as seen upon close and reopen
 ***  SDTMultiplicityCalculator shift to BigInteger